On the geometry of diffeological vector pseudo-bundles and infinite dimensional vector bundles: automorphisms, connections and covariant derivatives: Preliminaries on diffeologies and vector pseudo-bundles

 The \textbf{internal tangent cone} extends straightway the definition of the tangent space of a smooth manifold by germs of paths (compare with the kinematic tangent space in \cite{KM}).
 This defines the internal tangent cone first described for Fr\"olicher spaces in \cite{DN2007-1}.
 This approach seems sufficient for application purpose \cite{GW2021}.

 But there are other tangent spaces in the category of diffeological spaces: the diff-tangent space which is defined in \cite{Ma2020-3} and that will be described in next parts of the exposition, the \textbf{internal tangent space} is defined in \cite{He1995,CW2014}, based on germs of paths. {{} This second definition is necessary, and the internal tangent space differ from the internal tangent cone.
 Indeed, spaces of germs do not carry intrinsically a structure of abelian group.
 This remark was first formulated in the context of Fr\"olicher spaces, see \cite{DN2007-1}, and see \cite{CW2014} for the generalization to diffeologies.
 For this reason, one can complete the tangent cone into a vector space, called internal tangent space.
-This was performed in \cite{CW2014} via mild considerations on colimits in categories, and the \textbf{external tangent space} spanned by derivations.
+This was performed in \cite{CW2014} via mild considerations on colimits in categories.
+From another viewpoint, the \textbf{external tangent space} is spanned by derivations, and one can define the cone of derivations which are defined by germs of paths \cite{Ma2013} as well as its vector space completion in the space of derivations following \cite{GW2020}.
 For finite dimensional {{}manifolds} these tangent spaces coincide.
+For an extended presentation, we refer to the review \cite{GMW2023}.

 The definition of the cotangent space $T^*X,$ as well as the definition of the algebra of differential forms $\Omega(X,\K)$ does not carry so many ambiguities and is defined through pull-back on each domain of plots, see \cite{Igdiff} and e.g. \cite{Ma2013} for a comprehensive exposition.